pigovsky/pigovsky/README.md

 ### Summary

 I started my software development career in 2004.
 So my overall experience in software development is 22 years.
-From 2015, the last 11 years, I am specialized in developing distributed software in Java(Scala) and Python:
+From 2015, the last 11 years, I am specialized in designing and developing distributed software in Java(Scala) and Python:

   * Java + Scala --- 12 years experience

   * Python --- 9 years experience

-* Along with developing software myself I coordinate work and review PRs.
+* Along with designing and developing software myself I coordinate work and review PRs.

 * I have experience in scientific research in the field of mathematical modelling and numeric methods, machine learning.